yohasebe/openai-chat-api-workflow/README.md

 <kbd><img width="700" alt="transcript-srt" src="./docs/img/transcript-srt.png"></kbd>

-## Check API Usage
+## Monitoring API Usage

-You can check how many tokens you have used in the current billing period on OpenAI Usage Page--type in the keyword `openai-usage`.
-See also OpenAI's [Billing](https://platform.openai.com/account/billing/overview) page.
+To review your token usage for the current billing cycle on the OpenAI Usage Page, type the keyword `openai-usage`.
+For more details on billing, visit OpenAI's [Billing Overview](https://platform.openai.com/account/billing/overview).

 ## Configuration